argoproj/argo-events/docs/eventsource-deployment-strategies.md

 ### Replicas Of Rolling Update Types

-Deployment replica of these event source types respects the field of `replica` in EventSource object, defaults to 1.
+Deployment replica of these event source types respects `spec.replica` in the EventSource object, defaults to 1.

 ## Recreate Strategy